How To Create a Travel Rewards Credit Card Strategy for Families How To Create a Travel Rewards Credit Card Strategy for Families

 Best airline credit card perk for families

-The best airline credit card perk for families, when available, is easily a companion pass.
-The Southwest Companion Pass is probably the most well-known, but Aer Lingus, Alaska Airlines, American Airlines, British Airways, Delta Air Lines, Hawaiian Airlines, and Lufthansa all have companion fares or passes that you can earn in various ways.
+The best airline credit card perk for families, however, is easily a companion pass.
+The Southwest Companion Pass, for example, is probably the most well-known, but Aer Lingus, Alaska Airlines, American Airlines, British Airways, Delta Air Lines, Hawaiian Airlines, and Lufthansa all have companion fares, passes or discounts that you can earn in various ways.
+And the savings add up.

-No matter which airline you choose, a companion pass will go a long way to helping your family save money and points on flights.
+No matter which airline you choose, a companion pass will go a long way.
+You could save hundreds of dollars and thousands of points when you can use a companion pass instead.

 Family Hotel Credit Card Strategy

 The most popular hotel loyalty programs are Hilton Honors, IHG One Rewards, Marriott Bonvoy, and World of Hyatt.
-Additional programs include Accor Live Limitless (ALL), Choice Privileges, Radisson Rewards, and Wyndham Rewards.
+Additional and less common programs include Accor Live Limitless (ALL), Choice Privileges, Radisson Rewards, and Wyndham Rewards.

 a large hotel bedroom with views beyond the patio to a pool and ocean